ejhong626/sw-mini/README.md

 # Design Choices
 ![alt text](md/Design.png)

 The design is implemented with ReactJS front end that communicates with a Django backend server.
-The frontend would have 4 main interfaces: Login, Homepage, Recipe, Log.
-Login would provide authentication of the user in session, Homepage would direct users to establish a log or recipe, Recipe stores recipe and display established recipe, Log would be the same as Recipe.
+The frontend would have 4 main interfaces: Login, Homepage, Recipe, Intake.
+Login would provide authentication of the user in session, Homepage would direct users to establish a log or recipe, Recipe stores recipe and display established recipe, Intake would be the same as Recipe.

 Backend would be a Django server that communicates with the frontend through HttpResponse/Response/JsonResponse requests.
 Through the Requests, the frontend could tailor the requests to only query for the information it needs.
 Similarily, through Requests, the frontend could POST information into the database on the server.